eleseszti/LightenUp/README.md

 ## Description

 King Luminar would like his castle to be the brightest around the world - there is only one problem: he is a bit cheap.
 He wants to use as little amount of lightbulbs as possible and he needs your help to achieve this.
-Unfortunately, the castle has lots of nooks and cracks - you need to light up all of the corridors, but don't waste the expensive bulbs!
+Unfortunately, the castle has lots of nooks and crannies - you need to light up all of the corridors, but don't waste the expensive bulbs!

 ## How To Play